 Urban fraction is 0.00 - 0.25: Retrieve soil moisture, do not flag.
-Water fraction is 0.25 - 0.50: Flag and retrieve soil moisture.
-Water fraction is 0.55 - 1.00: Flag but do not retrieve soil moisture.
+Urban fraction is 0.25 - 1.00: Flag and retrieve soil moisture.

-Mountain area flag: Statistics of mountainous regions that initiate flags and operational decisions during L2_SM_AP processing is TBD.
-There are many options and thresholds that are considered for the L2_SM_AP product: the range of elevation, the variance of elevation, and combination of variance of slope and elevation parameters.
-For QC related to mountainous regions, the L2_SM_AP processing will be consistent with the L2_SM_A and L2_SM_P processing.
-Currently the L2_SM_AP processor flags the region where DEM standard deviation is more than 200 meters, however, the retrieval is performed for all locations.
+Mountain area flag: Statistics of mountainous regions that initiate flags and operational decisions during L2_SM_AP processing is standard deviation of slope.
+There are other options and thresholds statistics (the range of elevation, the variance of elevation, and combination of variance of slope and elevation parameters) that were considered for the L2_SM_AP product.
+However, standard deviation of slope seems to be robust to detect mountainous and uneven terrain that may impact the quality of radiometric measurements.
+Currently the L2_SM_AP processor flags the region where standard deviation of slope is more than 3 degrees, however, the retrieval is performed for all locations.